awsdocs/aws-iot-twinmaker-docs/README.md

-## AWS IoT TwinMkaker Documentation
+## AWS IoT TwinMaker Documentation

 The open source version of the AWS IoT TwinMaker Documentation.
 You can submit feedback & requests for changes by submitting issues in this repo.
 To view a complete list of topics covered in this guide, see this repo's index [index](doc_source/index.md).